lightbend/lb-demos/shoppingcartapp/README.md

 the [akka cluster](https://doc.akka.io/docs/akka/current/cluster-usage.html) using [akka cluster sharding](https://doc.akka.io/docs/akka/current/cluster-sharding.html).
 [Cinnamon](https://developer.lightbend.com/docs/cinnamon/current/getting-started/start.html) is used to report cluster telemetry as well as custom business metrics.
-Finally, Enterprise Suite Console is used to monitor the application.
-You can run the whole setup using [minikube](https://kubernetes.io/docs/setup/minikube/)
+Finally, Console is used to monitor the application.
+You can run the whole setup using [minikube](https://kubernetes.io/docs/setup/minikube/) or a K8s platform of your choice.

 ![Application Architecture](images/app_arch.png)